The Eccentric Club membership is open on equal basis to men and women of not less than Eighteen years of age, elected by ballot.

 When an application for the Membership is received, subject to there being a vacancy, it will be considered and voted upon by the Committee.

 The election of Members is vested solely in the Committee and shall be carried out by the physical or online ballot.
 It shall not be necessary for the Committee to give any reason for refusing or accepting the candidature of any applicant for membership.
-Members refused the club membership, blackballed or having their membership withdrawn for any reason, should not re-apply or seek an admission as a guest.
+Members refused the club membership, blackballed or having their membership withdrawn for any reason, should not re-apply or seek an admission as guests.

 The Committee may arrive to a decision within weeks or months, so the candidate's and the proposer's patience is very much appreciated.
 In some circumstances, the Committee may decide to invite the candidate to a few club events to get to know them better.